Research Council (UKRI) PhD Studentships – An Introduction

 No. Research Council funding is offered as a grant, not a loan.
 You will not normally need to repay any money after you graduate.

 An exception might apply if you exit your PhD early and have already received the next instalment of your studentship.
 If so, you may need refund any ‘overpayments’.

-Non-UK-domiciled EU students will be able to apply for a fees-only PhD studentship as normal in the 2020-21 academic year.
-From 2021 EU students will be eligible for up to 30% of full studentships, along with other international applicants.
+Non-UK-domiciled EU students were able to apply for a fees-only PhD studentship as normal in the 2020-21 academic year.
+From 2021 EU students are eligible for up to 30% of full studentships, along with other international applicants.

 No. Research Council studentships are merit-based rather than need-based.
 Your financial background won't be considered during your application.

 What is the length of a UKRI PhD studentship?

 A Research Council grant will normally cover the full duration of a full-time UK PhD.
 This is typically three years, but can sometimes run to four.